How Long to Keep Homeowners Insurance Policy Records

 Key Takeaways

-If your policy is still active, it's best to keep your homeowners insurance policy documents until the policy expires.
+If your policy is still active, keep your homeowners insurance policy documents until the policy expires.
 However, the actual length of time you need to keep your home insurance records depends on whether your policy is active, expired or if you have a claim pending.

 Scenario